headslive/web/about.md

 heads uses [Tor](https://torproject.org) to help you be anonymous when using the Internet.
 In heads, all your Internet traffic is sent over Tor by default.
-Of course, there is an option to turn it off if you prefer. hears does not impose or force any choices to the user.
+Of course, there is an option to turn it off if you prefer. heads does not impose or force any choices to the user.
 It simply offers sane defaults, and it is up to the user to choose or change those defaults in the way the user prefers it...